-The American Recovery and Reinvestment Act of 2009 , in particular, included a focus on continuing the increase of minority-owned businesses through loan initiatives, nationwide mentoring and procurement assistance.
+The , in particular, included a focus on continuing the increase of minority-owned businesses through loan initiatives, nationwide mentoring and procurement assistance.

 BusinessNewsDaily has compiled a list of many of the resources dedicated to supporting minority-owned businesses.
 (The SBA defines a minority-owned small business as one whose sole proprietor is African-American, Hispanic, Asian, Pacific Islander, American Indian or Alaska Native.
 In cases of multiple owners, 51 percent of the stock interest must be held by members of minorities, and claims or rights must be held by people who belong in the categories outlined above.)

 A division of the Department of Commerce, the MBDA is the only federal agency specifically devoted to growing minority businesses in America.
 It includes 40 resource centers nationwide, staffed by small-business consultants who can aid entrepreneurs in any number of business functions, from writing an initial business plan to securing financing.
 It also offers online databases where minority business owners can register to receive business leads and submit bids for new opportunities.

 This SBA initiative is designed to aid “disadvantaged” businesses through mentoring and training and in obtaining potential procurement contracts.
 To be considered for the 8(a) Business Development Program, a small business must be owned and operated by a “socially and economically disadvantaged individual” who is a U.S. citizen, and it must demonstrate potential for running a successful business.

 • HUBZone Program